speplinski/tmpl-benchmark-app/README.md

 ## Options

-This code repo contains many options.
-Some options belong to only one specific model, and some options have different default values depending on other options.
-To address this, the `BaseOption` class dynamically loads and sets options depending on what model, network, and datasets are used.
-This is done by calling the static method `modify_commandline_options` of various classes.
-It takes in the`parser` of `argparse` package and modifies the list of options.
-For example, since TMPL dataset contains a special label "unknown", it sets `--contain_dontcare_label` automatically at `data/tmpl_dataset.py`.
-You can take a look at `def gather_options()` of `options/base_options.py`, or `models/network/` to get a sense of how this works.
+This repository contains many configurable options.
+Some are model-specific, while others have different default values depending on the dataset or network in use.

+To dynamically adjust options based on the dataset or model, the `BaseOption` class calls the static method `modify_commandline_options`.
+This modifies the argparse parser with appropriate settings.

 ## Acknowledgments

-This code borrows heavily from pix2pixHD and SPADE.
-We thank Jiayuan Mao for his Synchronized Batch Normalization code and Taesung Park, Ming-Yu Liu, Ting-Chun Wang, and Jun-Yan Zhu for Semantic Image Synthesis with Spatially-Adaptive Normalization.
+This code borrows heavily from `pix2pixHD` and `SPADE`.
+Special thanks to:

+- Jiayuan Mao for his Synchronized Batch Normalization code.
+- Taesung Park, Ming-Yu Liu, Ting-Chun Wang, and Jun-Yan Zhu for Semantic Image Synthesis with Spatially-Adaptive Normalization.